berkeley-cs61as/markdown-courseware/textbook/chapter07 0.3 - Recursion and Racket/section05 Homework 0.3.md

 ## Exercise 8

-Write `expand`, which takes a sentence as its argument.
+Write `repeat-words`, which takes a sentence as its argument.
 It returns a sentence similar to the argument, except that if a number appears in the argument, then the return value contains that many copies of the following word.

 ```
--> (expand '(4 calling birds 3 french hens))
+-> (repeat-words '(4 calling birds 3 french hens))
 '(calling calling calling calling birds french french french hens)
--> (expand '(the 7 samurai))
+-> (repeat-words '(the 7 samurai))
 '(the samurai samurai samurai samurai samurai samurai samurai)
 ```